CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```DOWNED_RECOVERY``` Always has 50% chance to recover from downing, regardless of limb scores / stats.
 - ```ECTOTHERM``` For ectothermic mutations, like `COLDBLOOD4` and `DRAGONBLOOD3` (Black Dragon from Magiclysm).
 - ```ELECTRIC_IMMUNE``` You are immune to electric damage.
+- ```EMP_IMMUNE`` You bionic power cannot be drained and your vulnerable electronics cannot be broken during an EMP blast.
 - ```ENHANCED_VISION``` Increases the scouting range, similarly to `ZOOM` item flag
 - ```EYE_MEMBRANE``` Lets you see underwater.
 - ```FEATHER_FALL``` You are immune to fall damage.